kynesyslabs/sdks/src/demoswork/operations/conditional/README.md

 The `appendCondition` method copies work units defined in the conditions to the operation script.
 It also creates entries in the script using the `indexCondition` method, which calls the `parseConditionValue` method to format condition values.

 When conditions reference each other, these methods call each other recursively until all conditions are indexed.
 Conditions are indexed as a map object with an `order` property controlling the order of execution.

-Condition in the operation script look like this:
+Here is how an equality check driven by a logical not operation looks like on the operation script:

 ```ts
 conditions: {
     'cond_61b6f6e574114a1da175ae0b4a768749': {